ryscheng/www.raymondcheng.net/_posts/2016-11-19-personal-server-overview.md

 ## Step 2: Domain Name

 You'll need a domain name that points to your server.
-In my example, I'll set `*.raymondcheng.net` to point to the same machine.
+In this example, I'll set `*.raymondcheng.net` to point to the same machine.

 ![DNS record for \*.raymondcheng.net](/img/diagrams/personal-server-wildcard-dns.png)